Quick answer

 Transport options explained honestly

 Rideshares (Uber, Lyft) pick up from a designated area on the ground level of the domestic terminal.
-Fares to downtown run USD 20-40 depending on demand.
-During rush hour or events, surge pricing can push this to USD 50 or more.
+The app quotes your price before you confirm, and it moves with demand — during rush hour or events it can climb well above the taxi flat fare, which is exactly when the flat fare becomes the better deal.
 The rideshare pickup area can have long queues during peak travel times.

 Pre-booked transfers offer a fixed price with a driver meeting you at baggage claim or the arrivals area.
-Sedan transfers to downtown cost USD 50-80.
+The price is quoted when you book and does not move afterwards.
 Useful for groups, families, or those wanting certainty.

 Rental cars are located at the Rental Car Center, connected to the airport by the SkyTrain automated people mover.
 Allow 20-30 minutes to get from baggage claim to the rental counter.
 Atlanta is a car-dependent city, so renting may make sense for longer stays.